MoMousa-22/Todo_App/README.md

 # Todo App

-### This Flutter ToDo application uses BLoC " Cubit " for structured state management ,
-and SQFlite as a local database to store tasks.
-It allows users to create, done, and archive tasks. while keeping all data saved locally on the device.
+### This Flutter ToDo application uses BLoC " Cubit " for structured state management, and SQFlite as a local database to store tasks.It allows users to create, done, and archive tasks.while keeping all data saved locally on the device.

 #### 🖼️ Screenshots